mjip/-r-Eyebleach-the-Chrome-Extension/README.md

 # McHacks-2017
-McHacks project by Marie Payne, Léa Ming, and Sophie Zhang
+McHacks project by Marie Payne, Léa Ming, and Sophie Zhang.
+Written in 24 hours.

 /r/Eyebleach: the Chrome extension: